DEFRA/gwa-notification-sender/ProcessContactList/README.md

 message and contacts list is managed.
 However, there are no checks that this is the case.

-The format of the file is expected to be a JSON object e.g.:
+The format of the file is expected to be a JSON object with a string property called `message` and an array called `contacts` with an object containing a string property called `phoneNumber` e.g.:

 ```json
 {